Anton-tumurov/atchat/README.md

 ## Requirements

 - Python 3.9+
-- Tkinter (usually comes preinstalled with Python)
+- All dependencies
-- `cryptography` package for encryption
+- Inno Setup

 Install dependencies with: